-WESTWOOD GALLERY NYC is pleased to present a premiere exhibition of vintage photographs of legendary 1960s film sets by photographer Hatami, curated by James Cavello.
+WESTWOOD GALLERY NYC presented a premiere exhibition of vintage photographs of legendary 1960s film sets by photographer Hatami, curated by James Cavello.
 Photographs on view include behind-the-scenes images from "Rosemary’s Baby," 1968 (director Roman Polanski), "Bullitt," 1968 (director Peter Yates), "A Countess from Hong Kong," 1967 (director Charlie Chaplin), and "Doctor Zhivago," 1965 (director David Lean).

 Hatami (1928-2017) – known primarily by his last name – started his sixty-year career as a writer in the 1950s for a newspaper in Tehran.
 Due to short staffing, the Editor required he also use his journalistic skills to photograph unfolding political events.
 Hatami’s keen eye and assertive nature allowed him to capture decades of historic photos of political, cultural and social events spanning from the Middle East to Europe and Hollywood to New York City.
 His early photojournalism included covering Israel as a new state, the coronation of King Hussein of Jordan in 1952, President Nassar and the Egyptian Revolution, the Suez crisis in 1956 and later the exile of the Shah of Iran.